Obama says inequality facing minority men behind unrest in Baltimore, Ferguson

-(Reuters) - Following a week of racially charged protests in Baltimore, U.S. President Barack Obama on Monday said obstacles facing minority men from birth put them in a position of having “the odds stacked against them.”
+(Reuters) - Following a week of racially charged protests in Baltimore, U.S. President Barack Obama on Monday said that the residual effects of racism have built up over time and created inequality.

-Obama said black and Latino men feel that disadvantage, and he credited their sense of frustration about their lives and opportunities for the intensity of recent protests around the country.
+Speaking on one of the final episodes of the Late Show with David Letterman, Obama said the effects of slavery, Jim Crow laws and discrimination in American history have left minority communities at a disadvantage.

+“We don’t have to accuse everybody of racism today to acknowledge that as part of our past.
+And if we want to get past that, everybody has to make a little bit of extra effort,” Obama said.

-He spoke at Lehman College in the Bronx to announce the launch of My Brother’s Keeper Alliance, a nonprofit organization that is a spinoff of a White House initiative to increase opportunities for young minority men.
+Earlier in the day, Obama spoke at Lehman College in the Bronx where he announced the launch of My Brother’s Keeper Alliance, a nonprofit organization that is a spinoff of a White House initiative to increase opportunities for young minority men.

+Obama said black and Latino men feel disadvantaged, and he credited their sense of frustration about their lives and opportunities for the intensity of recent protests around the country.

 “That sense of unfairness, powerlessness, people not hearing their voices, that’s helped fuel some of the protests that we’ve seen in places like Baltimore, Ferguson and right here in New York,” Obama said, referring to demonstrations that followed the deaths of unarmed black men after interactions with police.